santhoshkumarbollena/using-powershell-to-explore-evidence/README.md

 - Kamal Reddy Donthireddy will be assigned to decrypt the evidence using his own private key.
 Also Kamal need to send the public key for crime encryption.

-## Advantages of using GpG for encryption.
+## What is GPG?

 -GPG was developed by Werner Koch and released in 1999 as an alternative to Symantec's software suite of encryption tools.
 It's available as a free software download and is based on the Open PGP encryption standards established by the IETF.
 This ensures that PGP is interoperable with Symantec's PGP tools, as well as Open PGP standards, and can open and unencrypt any PGP and Open PGP standards file.
+GnuPG is a complete and free implementation of the OpenPGP standard as defined by RFC4880 (also known as PGP).
+GnuPG allows you to encrypt and sign your data and communications; it also contains a versatile key management system, with access modules for all kinds of public key directories.
+GnuPG, also known as GPG, is a command line tool with features for easy integration with other applications.

+## Advantages of using GpG for encryption.

 - GPG (Gnu Privacy Guard) is a system for encryption of data that afterwards can be transmitted through open communication channels and kept in not protected storage.
 Open communication channels are email, cloud storage, instant messengers, and many others you probably use daily.
 These tools don’t provide any dependable data protection.